Marti-Albuja/MA_AppBioInfo/Assig9/Assig9.md

 https://github.com/Marti-Albuja/MA_AppBioInfo/blob/main/Assig9/Makefile

-All the following commands can be run in the makefile by using the following command:
+All the following commands can be run in the Makefile by using the following command:

     make analyze